Theda Skocpol: States and Social Revolutions (1979)

 Skocpol's most famous book, States and Social Revolutions: A Comparative Analysis of Social Revolutions in Russia, France and China (1979), discusses how most theories account only for direct action in bringing about revolutions.
 Social Revolutions are fast-paced foundational transformations of society's state and class structures.
-She includes the structure involved in creating a revolutionary situation that can lead to a social revolution - one that changes civic institutions and government once the administration and military branches collapse.
+She includes the structure involved in creating a revolutionary situation that can lead to a social revolution – one that changes civic institutions and government once the administration and military branches collapse.

-In her text, Skocpol "offers a framework of reference for analyzing social-revolutionary transformations in modern world history" and discusses and compares the causes of the French Revolution of 1787–1800, the Russian Revolution of 1917–1921, and the Chinese Revolution of 1911–1949.
+In her text, Skocpol "offers a framework of reference for analyzing social-revolutionary transformations in modern world history" and discusses and compares the causes of the French Revolution of 1787–1800, the Russian Revolution of 1917–1921, and the 1911 Revolution.

 According to Skocpol, there are two stages to social revolutions: a crisis of state and the emergence of a dominant class to take advantage of a revolutionary situation.
 The crisis of state emerges from poor economy, natural disaster, food shortage, or security concerns.
 Leaders of the revolution also have to face these constraints, and their handling of them affects how well they re-establish the state.

 Skocpol uses Marxism's class struggle to assert that the main causes of social unrest are state social structures, international competitive pressures, international demonstrations, and class relations.
 Critics suggest that Skocpol ignores the role of individuals and ideology and uses varied comparative methodological strategies.